xled/xled-docs/docs/rest_api.rst

 `type`:
 	(string) always "A"
 `value`:
-	(integer) brighness level in range of 0..255
+	(integer) brightness level in range of 0..255

 When `mode` is "disabled" no dimming is applied and the led works at full brightness.
 It is not necessary to submit all the parameters, basically it